 Dangers of a Low BMI

 A low BMI also has implications for your overall mortality.
 In the Japanese study of anorexia, study subjects who had a BMI of 11 or lower died while in the hospital, despite medical intervention.
-A large study of Korean men and women conducted over 12 years found that overweight and underweight men and women had a higher risk of mortality than normal-weight individuals.
+A large study of Korean men and women conducted over 12 years found that people with overweight or underweight had a higher risk of mortality than normal-weight individuals.
 Study subjects who had a low BMI had a greater chance of dying from respiratory illness than those who had a normal value.
 The report appeared in the New England Journal of Medicine in 2006.

-Results of a later study showed that a low BMI puts diabetics at greater risk for cardiovascular disease than diabetics who have normal BMIs or higher BMIs.
+Results of a later study showed that a low BMI puts people with diabetes at greater risk for cardiovascular disease than people with diabetes who have normal BMIs or higher BMIs.
 Scientists presented the results in 2013 at the European Society of Cardiologists Congress.

 Addressing Low BMI